shweta-parihar/LLama-3/README.md

       $ python parallel_processing_LLM.py

 3. After running above file, results will be saved in multiple parquet files in the current directory.
 Eg. df_10k_LLM_results_1, df_10k_LLM_results_2 and so on.
 Number of files generated for results will be equal to the number of GPUs used.

+### For RAG Inference
+1. Run below command from terminal CLI.

+      $ pip install -r requirements.txt

+2. Run "parallel_processing_RAG.py" file

+      $ python parallel_processing_RAG.py

+3. After running above file, results will be saved in multiple parquet files in the current directory.
+Eg. df_10k_RAG_results_1, df_10k_RAG_results_2 and so on.
+Number of files generated for results will be equal to the number of GPUs used.